sgregory32/CleanArchitecture.Java/README.md

 <img src="AngularJS_google.png" alt="Angular logo" width="160" height="89">

-This solution consists of an Angular Web UI and a Java 8 Spring Boot/Maven Api developed using Clean Architecture principles.
-The Api project also contains Api JUnit tests.
+This solution consists of an Angular Web UI and Java 8 API including tests developed using Clean Architecture principles.
+The solution contains the Web, API, Infrastructure, Core, and Test projects.
+The Infrastructure project utilizes Hibernate ORM with a Repository pattern for data access using JPA.
+Logging is implemented using Apache Log4j2.

+Swagger has also been implemented but in order to view the Swagger endpoints, a database needs to be created & connection strings in the API project Spring "application.properties" file will need to be modified to reflect your database environment.
+The SQL scripts to create the database tables are included in the "docs" folder.

 Clean Architecture in this example is obtained through the implementation of SOLID design principles: